tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-5.md

         * Student(stuId, lastName, firstName, gender, dob, auth)
     * A database schema can have any number of relation schemas.
 We underline primary key in each relation schema, and indicate foreign keys

+# Database Normalization

+* The process of analysing a database structure to ensure there is no redundant data is called **normalisation**.
+* If our relational model is not normalised, we may see different types of anomaly.
+In the data you saw earlier in the module, there were multiple records for each student, one for each class they had taken.
+    * Insertion anomaly: if we want to insert a new record for a student, we need to make sure that the data about the student is consistent with the other records for that student.
+    * Deletion anomaly: If we wanted to delete records about a class, and there was a student who had taken only that class, then the information about that student is also deleted.
+    * Update anomaly: if we want to update a student, we have to find every record about the student and make sure they are updated consistently.

+* There are three common forms of database normalisation: 1st, 2nd, and 3rd normal form, usually abbreviated to 1NF, 2NF, and 3NF.
+    * Each normal form builds on the previous form, and the relational model becomes less prone to anomalies.
+    * First Normal Form – The information is stored in a relational table with each column containing atomic values.
+    * Second Normal Form – The table is in first normal form and all the columns depend on the table’s primary key.
+    * Third Normal Form – the table is in second normal form and all of its columns are not transitively dependent on the primary key

+# Questions

+* Explain the difference between data redundancy and data integrity
+    * Data redundancy is unnecessary repetition of data.
+Data integrity is data as it should be / accurate, reflect reality

+* Illustrate the concept of referential integrity with an example
+    * Referential integrity will not allow the deletion of stock_number if it is being referred to by other entries or tables.

+* In terms of a database, explain the term transaction
+    * Any change in the database

+* Explain where record locking might be needed while in a transaction process
+    * Two transactions attempting an update at the same time on the same data.
+The first attempt locks the record so that the second attempt cannot interfere with the first transaction.